chaddjohnson/greatupsells/README.md

       ```
 1. Install the app by visiting the following URL: https://YOUR-NGROK-SUBDOMAIN.ngrok.io/auth?shop=YOUR_SHOPIFY_STORE.myshopify.com (e.g., https://chaddjohnson-shopify-admin.ngrok.io/auth?shop=neatowebsolutions-chad.myshopify.com).
 Alternatively, use the "Test on development store" option for the app in your Shopify Partners account.

-Please use the `master` branch for main development.
+Please use the `develop` branch for main development.

 ### Shopify App Extensions